-The Pipeline and Hazardous Materials Safety Administration (PHMSA) reports there are more than 2.6 million miles of pipeline that liquid petroleum and natural gas across the nation.
+The Pipeline and Hazardous Materials Safety Administration (PHMSA) reports there are more than 2.6 million miles of pipeline that transport liquid petroleum and natural gas across the nation.
 Catastrophic results can occur when a pipeline fails.
-Many times these failures which resulted in oil spills are caused by older, degraded pipelines which were installed across the nation in the mid to late 20th century.
+Many times these failures were caused by older, degraded pipelines that were installed across the nation in the mid to late 20th century.

 Although corrosion in pipelines is a big factor contributing to oil and gas pipeline accidents, there are other causes as well, including:

 - Pipelines cut or hit by heavy equipment and vehicles

 - Natural occurrences causing damage (i.e. floods, lightning, heavy rain)

 - Excavation damage